 - The type of residence

 - The value of your property

 - What your deductible is

 - How much insurance coverage you want

-For example, to insure a home in Brooklyn or upstate New York, Airbnb Insurance could cost between $4,000-$5,000/year.
-Meanwhile, a 2 bedroom apartment could cost between $900-$1100 to insure.
-There are so many factors that affect the price, your best bet is to speak to an insurance provider to determine exactly what coverage you will need.
+For example, to insure a home in Brooklyn , Airbnb Insurance could cost between $4,000-$5,000/year.
+Meanwhile, a two-bedroom apartment in upstate New York could cost between $900-$1100 to insure.
+There are so many factors that affect the price, your best bet is to speak to an insurance provider to determine exactly what insurance coverage you will need.